slaeryan/slaeryan.github.io/posts/slae-assignment2-blogpost.md

 mov ebx, eax
 ```

-Now moving to setup the sockaddr_in struct
+Now moving to setup the sockaddr_in struct.
 ### Setting up the sockaddr_in struct for connect syscall
 Note from the C prototype that the sockaddr_in struct consists of: